i-love-coffee-i-love-tea/audogombleed.sh/README.md

             containers: docker list containers
             images: docker list images

-Considering the configuration above, you could execute `cluster-cli d l c` and it would expand to `cluster-cli docker list containers`
+Considering the configuration above, you could execute `cli d l c` and it would expand to `cli docker list containers`

-    $ cluster-cli
+    $ cli d l c

-# Exit status
+## Exit status

 In case of failed command execution the script uses the exit status to indicate the reason